DFE-Digital/academy-transfers-technical-documentation/README.md

 ## Making changes

-To make changes to the documentation for the Tech Docs Template website, edit files in the `source` folder of this repository.
+To make changes to the documentation for this website, edit files in the `source` folder of this repository.

 You can add content by editing the `.html.md.erb` files.
 These files support content in: